 Running a company in the midst of 2020 turbulence cannot be easy.
 Celebrating the 2020 holiday season, however, can be quite doable (albeit an exit from the norm) with a virtual company holiday party!
 So, maybe the idea of planning a virtual company holiday party is making you a little nervous.
 We get it — it’s totally new terrain for many company owners and managers.
 Luckily, planning and executing a successful virtual company holiday party is a lot like any other holiday event.
 It just requires a bit of brainstorming, organization and planning — the guide to which is right at your fingertips.
 We’re here to help make sure your employees and team members are talking about the insanely fun virtual holiday event their management pulled off during an unprecedented holiday season.Continue reading

-Our pick of 41 funny greeting cards to send someone with a sense of humor (or not).
+Our pick of 41 funny greeting cards to send someone and cheer em’ up.

 If you’re already plotting festivities for the 2020 holiday season, we’re going to be great friends.
 Here at Postable, we’re kind-of-sort-of obsessed with the holidays and get all sorts of giddy about answering questions like when to send Christmas cards.
 We’ve got straight forward answers along with plenty of tips and tricks to make you a Christmas card sending pro in no time.
 So hold onto your horses (or reindeer) and let’s dive right in.